Blackrose-blackhat/STATE/README.md

 - **No further contest checks are triggered by that flip**
 - Each turn may cause **at most one tile to change ownership**
+- A tile that is flipped due to a contest cannot be contested again on the immediately following turn.

 This prevents cascading flips and ensures every move has a single, stable outcome.